The Line Collection

 Sun Exposure App

-Download an app to figure out how much sun exposure you need based on the UV index of where you live.
-It takes into consideration how strong the sun is in your location and how much sunlight you need to get your daily dose of vitamin D.
+Download an app like Sun Index to figure out how much daytime exposure you need based on the UV index of where you live.
+It takes into consideration how strong the sun is in your location and how much sunlight you need to get your daily dose of vitamin D. It’s helpful and keeps you from guessing!

 Amazon Finds